sr-murthy/oedtools/README.md

     pip install oedtools

-The only package requirement is a Python >=3.6 interpreter.
+The package requires a Python >=3.6 interpreter.
 It is best to install and use the package in a Python virtual environment.

 ## Features